tc39/how-we-work/pr.md

 ## Making a PR

 To make a pull request (PR), [fork](https://help.github.com/articles/fork-a-repo/) the [ecma262](https://github.com/tc39/ecma262), apply changes to the spec.html, and upload it to your fork on GitHub, using the web interface to file a pull request.
-Locally, to see how your change renders in HTML, use [ecmarkup](https://github.com/bterlson/ecmarkup) to build spec.html into an actual HTML file.
+Locally, to see how your change renders in HTML, use `npm run build` (via [ecmarkup](https://github.com/bterlson/ecmarkup)) to build spec.html into an actual HTML file.

 **Which repo should the PR target?**: Almost all specifications PRs should target the ecma262 repo; ecma402 is juse used for the Intl specification, which provides a standard library for internationalization.